d12frosted/elpa-mirror/gnu/tempel-readme.txt

 the Emacs Tempo library.
 Tempo is an ancient temple of the church of Emacs.
 It is 27 years old, but still in good shape since it successfully resisted change over the decades.
 However it may look a bit dusty here and there.
-Therefore we present Tempel, a modernized implementation of Tempo.
-Tempel integrates well with the standard `completion-at-point-functions' mechanism which is used by Emacs for in-buffer completion.
+Therefore we present Tempel, a new implementation of Tempo with inline expansion and integration with recent Emacs facilities.
+Tempel takes advantage of the standard `completion-at-point-functions' mechanism which is used by Emacs for in-buffer completion.